 The IRS has an annual contribution limit for anyone participating in a 401(k) plan.
-If you’re under 50, the maximum annual contribution amount for 2018 is $18,500 (excluding employer match) and if you’re 50 or older, the maximum annual contribution amount for 2018 is $24,500 (excluding employer match).
+If you’re under 50, the maximum annual contribution amount for 2020 is $19,500 ($19,000 in 2019) and if you’re 50 or older, the maximum annual contribution amount for 2020 is $26,000 ($25,000 in 2019).
+This IRS limit does not include any employer matching or profit sharing contributions, only employee contributions.
 Justworks automatically caps the limit so long as all of the contributions took place through Justworks payroll.

 Please refer to this IRS article on the contribution limits.

 Why should I offer 401(k) to my employees?

 Offering a 401(k) can be leveraged to recruit and retain top talent for your organization.
 If your company decides to include employer matching as well, the match amount provided to employees can be deducted from the employer’s federal income tax.